Fiscal reform, corruption in focus in Romania parliamentary election | Politics

 Fiscal reform, corruption in focus in Romania parliamentary election

-All three main rating agencies have Romania only one notch above junk and on a negative outlook.
-Seeking re-election one year after the government it led stepped down in a no-confidence vote, the PSD has clawed back support in recent months, amid anxiety among its core rural electorate over Orban's fiscal conservatism.
+All three main rating agencies have Romania on the lowest investment grade with a negative outlook.
+One year after the government it led fell in a no-confidence vote, the PSD has clawed back support in recent months, amid anxiety among its core rural electorate over Orban's fiscal conservatism.

 ALSO READ